Q: What is Amazon FSx for NetApp ONTAP?

-Each volume in your Amazon FSx for NetApp ONTAP file system has a tiering policy associated with it, which determines how the data within that volume is transitioned to and from capacity pool storage.
+A: Each volume in your Amazon FSx for NetApp ONTAP file system has a tiering policy associated with it, which determines how the data within that volume is transitioned to and from capacity pool storage.
 You can choose from one of four tiering policies (by default, all volumes created with the AWS Console use the “Auto” tiering policy):

 - Auto – Data is automatically transitioned to and from the capacity pool tier based on your access patterns.